Hemet, or the Landlady Don't Drink Tea

 Hemet, or the Landlady Don't Drink Tea is a 2023 American satirical comedy horror film directed by Tony Olmos and written by Brian Patrick Butler.
 Butler also leads the ensemble cast that includes Kimberly Weinberger, Aimee La Joie, Randy Davison, Merrick McCartha, and Nick Young.
 Olmos and Butler produced the film together through their companies Rosewood Five and Charybdis Pictures.
 The story focuses on tenants who grapple with each other while attempting to oust their fascistic landlord.

 The film is set in a fictional dystopia in Riverside County, California but was filmed in San Diego County with a microbudget in 2021.
 Some key aspects of the film involve capitalism and fairy tales, as well as slasher film and zombie apocalypse tropes.
 The film premiered in 2023 at Digital Gym Cinema for San Diego Film Week, screening at Oceanside International Film Festival and Hemet Film Festival in 2024.
 It was released on video on demand on November 26, 2024, where it was distributed by BayView Entertainment.

 The film was received as a political satire with mixed reviews from critics.
 Some complimented the originality, humor, special effects, and performances of Weinberger and Butler, while others found issues with pacing, some dialogue, and unlikable characters.
 Butler received nominations for acting, screenplay, and editing at the 13th Oceanside International Film Festival.

 Plot

-During an epidemic in Hemet, California, that is turning bath salt users into cannibals, landlady Liz Topham-Myrtle (Brian Patrick Butler) grows more vicious toward her tenants every day.
-For some, she revokes privileges such as their parking spot, while others are faced with eviction, all for no reason other than Liz's seemingly random cruelty.
+During an epidemic in Hemet that is turning bath salt users into cannibals, landlady Liz Topham-Myrtle grows more vicious toward her tenants every day.
+For some, she revokes privileges such as their parking spot, while others face eviction, all for no reason other than Liz's seemingly random cruelty.
 With the local law enforcement also under her thumb, Liz seems unstoppable.

-A tenant named Rosie (Kimberly Weinberger) tolerates Liz in fear of what might happen if she is evicted, while Gary (Matthew Rhodes) formulates a plan to overthrow his oppressor.
+A tenant named Rosie tolerates Liz out of fear of what might happen if she is evicted, while Gary devises a plan to overthrow his oppressor.
 When Gary begins enacting his plan, Liz amps up her abuse of the tenants, drawing Rosie into a web of paranoia that hurtles them all down a path of explosive violence.